-Jonas Valanciunas leads Grizzlies over Warriors, 122-120
+Jonas Valanciunas leads Grizzlies over Warriors, 122-102

 MEMPHIS, Tenn.
+(AP) — Memphis center Jonas Valanciunas likes to remind people that there’s still room for the big man in today’s NBA.
+But after one of his most productive games of the season, he emphasized the team philosophy.

-(AP) — Jonas Valanciunas had 31 points and a season-high 19 rebounds and the Memphis Grizzlies dominated the second half, beating Golden State 122-102 on Sunday night to hand the Warriors their eighth straight loss.
+Valanciunas had 31 points and a season-high 19 rebounds and the Grizzlies dominated the second half, beating Golden State 122-102 on Sunday night to hand the Warriors their eighth straight loss.

+“It wasn’t just running the play for me or somebody else,” Valanciunas said.
+“You just share the ball, play together, find the open man. … The ball was coming to my hands tonight.”

 Valanciunas was 13 of 17 from the field, including a 3-pointer to help the Grizzlies win their fifth straight.
 Jaren Jackson Jr. finished with 21 points, while Ja Morant had 11 points and 10 assists.
 Tyus Jones and Grayson Allen also had 11 points each, Allen converting all three of his 3- pointers.